The unfolding of ‘home-grown fascism’ in Capitol assault

 Shortly after 2 p.m., Capitol Police sent an alert telling workers in a House office building to head to underground transportation tunnels that criss-cross the complex.
 Minutes later, Pence was taken from the Senate chamber to a secret location and police announced the lockdown of the Capitol.
 “You may move throughout the building(s) but stay away from exterior windows and doors,” said the email blast.
 “If you are outside, seek cover.”

-At 2:15 p.m., the Senate recessed its Electoral College debate and a voice is heard over the chamber’s audio system: “The protesters are in the building.”
-The doors of the House chamber are barricaded and lawmakers inside it are told they may need to duck under their chairs or relocate to cloakrooms off the House floor because the mob has breached the Capitol Rotunda.
+At 2:15 p.m., the Senate recessed its Electoral College debate and a voice was heard over the chamber’s audio system: “The protesters are in the building.”
+The doors of the House chamber were barricaded and lawmakers inside it were told they may need to duck under their chairs or relocate to cloakrooms off the House floor because the mob has breached the Capitol Rotunda.

+Even before the mob reached sealed doors of the House chamber, Capitol Police pulled Pelosi away from the podium, she told “60 Minutes.”

 At 2:44 p.m., as lawmakers inside the House chamber prepared to be evacuated, a gunshot was heard from right outside, in the Speaker’s Lobby on the other side of the barricaded doors.
 That’s when Ashli Babbit, wearing a Trump flag like a cape, was shot to death on camera as insurrectionists railed, her blood pooling on the white marble floor.